lucasmotta/pull-request-sticky-header/README.md

 > Keep a custom message on the top of your PR description

-This Action is heavily inspired by [sticky-pull-request-comment](https://github.com/marocchino/sticky-pull-request-comment), but instead of having a separated comment, I wanted to update the PR's description isntead.
+This Action is heavily inspired by [sticky-pull-request-comment](https://github.com/marocchino/sticky-pull-request-comment), but instead of having a separated comment, I wanted to update the PR's description instead.

 ```yml
 name: PRSH example